-For the years ended December 31, 2016 and 2015, all outstanding options and convertible preferred shares warrants have been excluded from the calculation of the diluted net loss per share since their effect was anti-dilutive for the periods presented.
+For the years ended December 31, 2017 and 2016, all outstanding options have been excluded from the calculation of the diluted net loss per share since their effect was anti-dilutive for the periods presented.

-n.
+p.
 Income taxes:

 The Company accounts for income taxes in accordance with ASC 740, "Income Taxes" ("ASC 740").
 ASC 740 prescribes the use of the liability method whereby deferred tax asset and liability account balances are determined based on differences between the financial reporting and tax bases of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
 The Company provides a valuation allowance, to reduce deferred tax assets to their estimated realizable value, if needed.